ItzSplash/Autobot.py/README.md

 # Autobot.py
-a discord.py bot made by Itz Splash#0012
+a (outdated) discord.py bot made by Itz Splash#0012 this bot used previous discord.py before the rewrite